We would like to offer some general dental advice on how to maintain healthy teeth plus tips to help you deal with any non emergency dental problems.

 The essentials of maintaining a healthy mouth are to:

-Brush your teeth thoroughly twice every day.
+Brush your teeth thoroughly twice every day, last thing at night and at one other time during the day.

 Leave some toothpaste on your teeth after each brush by spitting out remaining toothpaste but not rinsing your mouth with water.